-- the timing of preclinical studies and clinical trials of TC-210, TC-110 and any other product candidates; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to submit our planned INDs, conduct successful clinical trials and obtain regulatory approval for TC-210, TC-110 or any other product candidates that we may identify or develop; - the ability of our TRuC-T cell platform to generate and advance additional product candidates; - our ability to establish an adequate safety, potency and purity profile for TC-210, TC-110 or any other product candidates that we may pursue; - our ability to manufacture TC-210, TC-110 or any other product candidate in conformity with our specifications and with the U.S. Food and Drug Administration's requirements and to scale up manufacturing of our product candidates to commercial scale, if approved: - the implementation of our strategic plans for our business, any product candidates we may develop and our technology; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the rate and degree of market acceptance and clinical utility for any product candidates we may develop; - our estimates regarding our expenses, future revenues, capital requirements and our needs for additional financing; - · our ability to maintain and establish collaborations; - our ability to effectively manage our anticipated growth; - developments relating to our competitors and our industry, including the impact of government regulation; - our estimates regarding the market opportunities for our product candidates; - our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for, or ability to obtain, additional financing; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act, or the JOBS Act; - our financial performance; and - other risks and uncertainties, including those listed under the section titled "Risk Factors."
+- the timing of preclinical studies and clinical trials of gavo-cel, TC-110 and any other product candidates; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to submit our planned INDs, conduct successful clinical trials and obtain regulatory approval for gavo-cel, TC-110 or any other product candidates that we may identify or develop; - the ability of our TRuC-T cell platform to generate and advance additional product candidates; - our ability to establish an adequate safety, potency and purity profile for gavo-cel, TC-110 or any other product candidates that we may identify or develop; - our ability to manufacture gavo-cel, TC-110 or any other product candidate in conformity with our specifications and with the U.S. Food and Drug Administration's requirements and to scale up manufacturing of our product candidates to commercial scale, if approved: - the implementation of our strategic plans for our business, any product candidates we may develop and our technology; - our intellectual property position, including the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the rate and degree of market acceptance and clinical utility for any product candidates we may develop; - our estimates regarding our expenses, future revenues, capital requirements and our needs for additional financing; - · our ability to maintain and establish collaborations; - our ability to effectively manage our anticipated growth; - developments relating to our competitors and our industry, including the impact of government regulation; - our estimates regarding the market opportunities for our product candidates; - our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for, or ability to obtain, additional financing; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act, or the JOBS Act; - the current and future impact of the ongoing COVID-19 pandemic on our business; - our financial performance; and - other risks and uncertainties, including those listed under the section titled "Risk Factors."